Easy Pistachio Baklava Recipe

 Step 5:

-Now bake the Baklava in a preheated oven for 20 minutes, rotate the pan, and bake for 10 minutes.
-The Baklava should look golden brown and dry.
+Bake for 20 minutes, rotate the pan, then bake for another 10 minutes or until golden brown and crisp.

 Step 6:

-While baking, make the syrup by adding sugar, water, and lemon juice in a small saucepan and bringing it to a boil on the stovetop.
-Let it boil for 9 minutes.
+While the baklava bakes, combine sugar, water, and lemon juice in a saucepan.
+Bring to a boil and cook for 9 minutes.

 Step 7: